 As more and more sales teams are dispersed — whether in different branches, call centers, or working from home — it’s harder for managers to measure their activity.
 This is where sales analytics deliver tremendous value.
 It’s not enough to know that reps are hitting their call quotas each day.
 Instead of focusing on just the numbers, speech analytics helps measure what happens after a sales call is answered.
 Managers can track prospect responses to certain keywords/phrases over time to determine which activities get the best results and manage/train their teams to that standard.

-Jeffrey Fotta: Sales and telemarketing is one of the most complexly regulated industries — not only on the federal level, but at the state level as well.
-We’re seeing more and more organizations get hit with massive fines for non-compliance and that not only hurts the company financially, but consumers lose trust in that company.
-That said, phone-based selling can still be a major revenue driver.
-In fact, I think these regulations actually help sales organizations be more effective.
+Jeffrey Fotta: Sales and telemarketing is one of the most complexly regulated industries — not only on the federal level but at the state level as well.
+We see more and more organizations get hit with massive fines for non-compliance and that not only hurts the company financially, but consumers lose trust in that company.
+That said, phone-based selling can still be a significant revenue driver.
+I think these regulations help sales organizations to be more effective.

 TechRepublic: How do Gryphon Networks’ marketing compliance solutions work, and what are the benefits to customers?

-The benefit to our customers is that they have fully indemnified Do-Not-Call compliance — no costly fines or brand damage — while maximizing their marketable universe.
+The benefit to our customers is that they have no costly fines or brand damage — while maximizing their marketable universe.
 Since we’re in the path of every call, we automatically record the calls as well and translate them into sales activity data for managers to more accurately forecast and better train their teams.

 TechRepublic: With your firm’s addition of real-time data to its Sales Platform this past August, what kind of market feedback are you seeing?